Build an agent with the ADK¶

 -

-Using the ADK, the coding agent generates the files needed for the agent.
+Using the ADK, the coding tool generates the project files.

 -